Fadhil047/BUS-MANAGEMENT/README.md

    code .

 ## Usage
---Run the terminal and a terminal will be used in bookings
+- Run the terminal and a terminal will be used in bookings

 ## Contributions